dinde451/jarr.d1/Jarulfs_Guide.md

 in various quests (with the exception of the ear and the heart).
 They will only appear in single player and have no purposes outside the specific quest.
-As for the special reward items you get from various quests, they are all found in the chapter 3.5.
+As for the special reward items you get from various quests, they are all found in the CHAPTER_LINK_unique-items.

 <table>
 <tbody>